openaccessapp/Documentation/places.md

 #### Discovery of Places which take Covid Seriously

+AccessApp helps Visitors not only discover places and book safely, but also see what care the places take of their visitors.

+> Tripadvisor is quite ahead in this, we should see our added value.

 #### Queue Free Visiting

+AccessApp allows Visitors to come right at the time of their slot, instead of be surprised by a queue and having to wait.

+> Many AccessApp features are offered by commercial solutions: we must continuously remind that AccessApp is free and open source and focued on the needs of everybody, including marginal groups, where there commercial solution might be less interested or able to serve.

 #### In Advance or AdHoc Booking

+AccessApp allows in-advance-planning as well as adhoc-planning.
+In the first case one plans visits days or weeks in advance.
+In the second case one can plann a visit in-passing-by.
+This fits well into the senario where AccessApp isn't fully introduced to the Place and Visitors can download it at the entrance (in case the Place is currently full) and immediately book a visit for a later time on the same day, knowing they have guaranteed access.

+> We need to solve the issue of avoiding abuse: eg. booking a slot and not showing up, which ticket sale handles better.

 ## Implementation Process